quat1024/garden/garden/lingo-2.md

 ## The Quiet

 Where the Q is.
 Accessible behind one of the hidden/secret panels in Daedalus, near the orange pipe

+## The Three Doors

+FIRS/INITIAL, left and right doors loop, middle door to MINUTE/MINUTE, portal back to the great, left hall to LOOSE/STRINGS, right hall to GOLD/PORT

+MINUTE/MINUTE, all doors and portal to FIRS/INITIAL, left hall to blank/blank (THIRD/FOURTH),

+blank/blank, portal and left and right doors to firs/initial, middle door to minute/minute, left hall to gold/port

+GOLD/PORT, portal to LONE/CHANCE, all doors to FIRS/INITIAL, right hall to blank/blank

+LOOSE/STRINGS (lose/threads), portal/left door/right door to FIRS/INITIAL, middle door to MINUTE/MINUTE. hmph.

+LONE/CHANCE, left hall to grave marker and MINUTE/MINUTE (somehow), right hall to DOOR/WAYS, left door to DEAD/END

+And now the grave marker hit 0 so i'm done here i think

 ## current leads